 Puppy Purchase Process

 If you’re interested in a puppy from The Scotia Kennel, please apply.
-You’ll be asked to provide information about yourself and what you are looking for so the breeder can help you find the right match.
-Once you apply, Laura will get back to you about availability, pricing and next steps.
+You’ll be asked to provide information about yourself and what you are looking for so we can help you find the right match.
+Once you apply, Laura will get back to you about availability, pricing, and next steps.

 $1500.
 Price includes a $200 deposit.
 All puppies are the same price because the same amount of time, effort, research, testing, and care went into raising each and every one of them.
 Includes health guarantee and lifetime “tech support.”Ask a Question